folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/Tenant_Clone.md

-# Cloning a Folio Tenant
+# Cloning a FOLIO Tenant

 It turns out that as long as the module database FOLIO admin role and the tenant IDs are the same, it's fairly trivial to clone a tenant from one FOLIO instance to another using `pg_dump` and `pg_restore`.
 This procedure can also be used for backup/restore.